-7.1.7 Multiple VRDP connections
+7.1.7 Multiple connections to the VRDP server

-The built-in RDP server of VirtualBox supports simultaneous connections to the same running VM from different clients.
+The VRDP server of VirtualBox supports multiple simultaneous connections to the same running VM from different clients.
 All connected clients see the same screen output and share a mouse pointer and keyboard focus.
 This is similar to several people using the same computer at the same time, taking turns at the keyboard.